 A greenhouse extends the growing season to such an extent that all year round cultivation becomes a possibility and, if you aren't quite ready for that, sowing can be brought forward by weeks and yields increased substantially.

-Before the greenhouse is even in place, you'll probably have a good idea of what you want to grow, so it should be equipped with staging and any other accessories you require.
+Before a greenhouse is even in place, you'll probably have a good idea of what you want to grow, so it should be equipped with staging and any other accessories you require.

 Layout and Heating